vgauther/send-basic-mail-in-ruby-with-pony/README.md

 The next step is to prepare the list of peoples's email witch you want to send your mail.

+You'll find this code at line 85 in mail_sender.rb.

 ```Ruby
 # Contacts
   contacts = ['john@example.com', 'doe@example.com'] # <-- Array with target